 Playing first base during the entire nine inning game against the Browns, Bud Clancy never touches the ball when it is in play.
 The first sacker's lack of work doesn’t hurt the White Sox as they beat St. Louis at Sportsman's Park, 2-1.

 Cardinal manager Gabby Street is fined for violating the National League policy which prohibits talking to spectators.

 Jim Tobin, using his newly discovered knuckleball, tosses the first of his two no-hitters of the season, defeating Brooklyn , 2-0.
 The Braves' right-hander, who will also throw an shortened five-frame unofficial no-no in June, helps his cause with a solo home run in the eighth inning of the Boston ballpark contest.

-A crowd of 58,000, attending Babe Ruth Day at Yankee Stadium to honor the ailing legend, is treated to a pitching duel when the Senator hurler Sid Hudson edges Spud Chandler, 1-0.
+A crowd of 58,000, attending Babe Ruth Day at Yankee Stadium to honor the ailing legend, hears the 'Babmino' promote baseball as "the best game in the world".
+After the moving ceremony, the fans are treated to a pitching duel when the 6'4" Senator right-hander, who scores the only run in the game, edges Spud Chandler, 1-0.